hyosung11/Launch-School/Courses/journal.md

 15:39 Back after playing ping pong and still coding.
 I still like it a lot.

 16:29 Trying to really understand the code I read and write.
 Getting there more and more.

+18:51 After dinner and trying to run some code.
+Ugh.
+I'll look at more Regular Expressions.
+I wonder if should crash course in SQL and APIs?
+I haven't scheduled interviews with Greenshades or ChurnZero yet.
+Ugh.